Grant-Archibald-MS/powerfx-samples/samples/template/README.md

 - Replace variables enclosed in {}.
 For example {name} which will be replaced with the value of the variable name
 - How to handle different Power FX types for example. **StringValue** or **NumberValue**
 - Be an example of how to process more complicated type like **TableValue** or **RecordValue** to convert the text.
 This could be a starting point to consider converting this to markdown.
 For example convert table to a Markdown Table
+- Call Power FX expressions enclosed in {= Your Expression}.
+For example string operators {="Hello" & " " & "World"}
 - Call inbuilt functions like **Now()**
-- Call custom Power FX functions
+- Create custom Power FX functions using C#
+- Call custom functions
-- Query dataverse tables
+- Use dataverse tables

 ## Prerequisites for building module